-A change is first initiated through this tool with the information of why the change is required, the scope of change etc. History of change, who approved and who is the next level approver etc. can be seen with the help of these tools.
-Forms, processes, procedures and software tools that will help in managing changes in a company is all belong to the change control system.
+A change is first initiated through this tool with the information on why the change is required, the scope of change, etc. History of change, who approved and who is the next level approver, etc. can be seen with the help of these tools.
+Forms, processes, procedures, and software tools that will help in managing changes in a company are all belong to the change control system.

 Change management plan and change control are crucial to meet the desired outcomes from a project.
 Any Project Manager must know about them to achieve successful results.
 As a project manager, you can learn more about the change management plan in a project management professional course.